← Back to Blog

 Four key objects:

-• Role: Defines permissions within a namespace
+• Role: Permissions within a namespace

-• ClusterRole: Defines permissions cluster-wide
+• ClusterRole: Permissions cluster-wide

 • ClusterRoleBinding: Assigns a ClusterRole cluster-wide